Serge3006/chowlk_website/_includes/specification.md

 				&emsp;&emsp;<code>owl:maxQualifiedCardinality "N2"^^xsd:nonNegativeInteger ;<br></code>
         &emsp;&emsp;<code>owl:onClass ns:Class2 ] .</code><br>
     </td>
-    <td>Cardinality restriction of a concept on a property. <code>Class1</code> is subclass of an anonymus concept which has an object property <code>objectProperty</code>, and shall have at least N1 and at most N2 individuals from class <code>Class2</code>.
+    <td>Cardinality restriction of a concept on an object property. <code>Class1</code> is subclass of an anonymus concept which has an object property <code>objectProperty</code>, and shall have at least N1 and at most N2 individuals from class <code>Class2</code>.
 If the N2 element is equal to the letter N, it means <code>owl:maxQualifiedCardinality</code> does not exist.</td>
   </tr>
   </table>

-### 2.4 Universal Restrictions for Datatype Properties
+### 2.5 Universal Restrictions for Datatype Properties

 <table style="width:100%">
   <tr>